MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-package-v1.md

 **`feed`** - **Feed**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 For project-scoped feeds, the format is `projectID/feedID`.
-See our [FAQ](/azure/devops/pipelines/tasks/utility/download-package) below to learn how to get a feed or project ID, or learn how to use a project and feed name instead.
+See the following [remarks](#remarks) to learn how to get a feed or project ID, or learn how to use a project and feed name instead.
 <!-- :::editable-content-end::: -->
 <br>